dag7dev/UniQuizzes/README.md

 ## Deploy it on a website
 Since everything is made up by client, you can upload every modified file and folder in the JSQuizee directory into a web space.

-Your website will load `index.html` as default.
+Your website will load `index.html` by default.

 You could even use Github Pages, by forking this repo, modifying / adding your files and upload them back in your repo.